-This list of books from Brunyfire’s own library is intended to compliment the information about the pots in the collection.
-These pots are housed in The Boathouse, a dedicated structure designed by John that resides on Bruny Island, Australia’s most southern State.
+This list of books from Brunyfire’s own library is intended to compliment the information about the pots in the collection that are now housed in Brunyfire’s recently renovated home in the burbs.
+This is where the entire collection is now housed, and from whence the stories will continue to emerge.
 Much like cookbooks, there is a plethora of books and magazines devoted to ceramics as a whole, but not so many dedicated to traditional clay cooking pots.
 The following are just a few:

 Josie Walter introduces historical earthenware cooking equipment, circa 3500 B.C., then explores the history of functional cooking pots and contemporary studio potters dedicated to producing and using, practical pottery tableware in everyday life.
 Of particular interest to me is her knowledge of the pottery of Chesterfield, Derbyshire, husband John’s hometown.
 There is also a ‘how to’ section which I think detracts from the main text and the emphasis of the book.